sotalya/tucuxi-core/software_documentation/source/drug2_description.rst

 The covariate type allows to indicate if the covariate is standard, related to birth, or related to sex.

 The covariate data type allows to indicate the type in terms of int, double, bool or date.

+The refresh period is used when the interpolation type is not direct.
+The period defines the time between two modifications of the real covariate value to be used for adjusting other parameters.

 TODO : Check the next sentences